 But it turned out that kindness from strangers is not a random happenstance in the Danish capital.
 It’s a way of life that we encountered more often in our two days there than anywhere else we have traveled.
 The people we met seemed happy.
 They rode bicycles to work – women in dresses, men in suits – and looked effortlessly stylish.
 The city was spotlessly clean and endlessly charming.
 By the end of our stay, I was convinced that if I had to live in another country, Denmark would be the place!

 Copenhagen was the embarkation port for our cruise on the Baltic Sea.
-My husband and I had arrived a couple of days ahead of time to see this city that was new to both of us.
+Herb and I had arrived a couple of days ahead of time to see this city that was new to both of us.
 We purchased Copenhagen Cards at the Tourist Information Office, which gave us access to the main attractions for our two-day stay.

 It was lovely sunny morning as we walked through Old Town to Gammel Strand to catch one of the Canal Tours.
 We found seats by the open windows and were ready for our one-hour excursion.
 Our friendly – there’s that word again – guide provided a triple-language narration in English, Danish and Spanish.